Teacher Education and Intern Handbook

 Overview of Conceptual Framework

-The Professional Education Unit’s Conceptual Framework for the preparation of educational professionals is built upon the mission statement of the university supported by the missions of the colleges represented in the unit: the College of Applied Studies, College of Fine Arts, Fairmount College of Liberal Arts and Sciences, and the Graduate School.
-The Conceptual Framework informs governance, curriculum design, and learning activities at both the undergraduate and graduate level.
+The Professional Education Unit’s Conceptual Framework for the preparation of education professionals is built upon the mission statement of the university and supported by the missions of the colleges represented in the unit: the College of Applied Studies, College of Fine Arts, Fairmount College of Liberal Arts and Sciences, and the Graduate School.
+The Wichita State University’s Professional Education Unit is committed to the intellectual, personal and professional growth of future and practicing professionals in the diverse field of education.
+The Unit Conceptual Framework informs the governance, curriculum design, and learning activities at both the undergraduate and graduate levels.

 Vision of the Professional Conceptual Unit Framework